AJ-Gaston/CS733-NLP/Semester_Project/README.md

 I cleaned the csv file using OpenRefine, a software previously used in CS 625 to clean datasets of information such as unneeded columns, re-ordering columns to format I like, or filling in null/nan data.

+Afterwards, I ran exploratory data analysis on the collected reviews to see the what was I working with using jupyer notebook.
+This file is called dataset_EDA.ipynb.

 ### 2. Model Implementation
 For this model, I decided to use DistilBert with LightGBM instead of GloVE pre-trained, which would have been sent into bert-base-multilingual-uncased-sentiment.